martinber/noaa-apt/docs/usage.md

 ### Syncing problems

-This program starts a new line when it receives a sync frame (those seven white and black stripes), works well if the signal has clear sync frames but can produce horizontal lines on some images.
+This program starts a new line when it sees a sync frame (those seven white and black stripes), works well if the signal has clear sync frames but can produce horizontal lines on some images.

 You can disable the syncing (on GUI there is a checkbox, for commandline the option is `--no-sync`).
-The image should have a [smooth slant](./usage.html#disable-syncing) and you can manually edit and straighten the image.
+The image should have a [smooth slant](./usage.html#disable-syncing) and you can manually edit and straighten the image using GIMP.
 If without syncing the image looks worse, you have missing samples, see below.

 ![Example of syncing problems]({{ site.baseurl }}/images/disable_sync.jpg)